• Skip to primary navigation

 There are many things to do in Ho Chi Minh City, as well as in the surrounding area.

-I really wanted to visit the Independence Palace (pictured above), home and office of the President of South Vietnam during the Vietnam War.
+I really wanted to visit the Independence Palace (pictured above), the home and office of the President of South Vietnam during the Vietnam War.

-We also visited the Mariamman Hindu temple, the Notre Dame Cathedral and the Saigon Central Post Office (pictured below).
+We also visited the Mariamman Hindu temple, the Notre Dame Cathedral, and the Saigon Central Post Office (pictured below).

 Old Post Office Saigon Ho Chi Minh City Vietnam